-Changes to syllabus code The new code for this syllabus is 8238.
-This syllabus replaces Cambridge International AS Level Chinese Language (8681).
-The last exam series for Cambridge International AS Level Chinese Language (8681) is November 2023.
+Changes to syllabus The new code for this syllabus is 8027.
+This syllabus replaces Cambridge International AS Level German Language (8683). code The last exam series for Cambridge International AS Level German Language (8683) is November 2024.
 Changes to syllabus The list of topic areas has been revised.
-These will be the same as the content topic list for A Level Chinese Language and Literature (9868).
-We have provided some examples of what could be included in these topics, but they are not intended to be prescriptive or exhaustive. • The sub-skills to be taught are identified and listed under the relevant skills in the subject content section.
+These will be the same as the content topic list for A Level German Language & Literature (9897).
+We have provided some examples of what could be included in these topics, but they are not intended to be prescriptive or exhaustive.
+The sub-skills to be taught are identified and listed under the relevant skills in the subject content section.
 We have introduced a list of grammar and structures.
 The list is intended as a guide for teachers to assist in the planning of lessons and schemes of work.
 It is not intended to be prescriptive or exhaustive.

-Changes to assessment (including changes to specimen papers)

-- The assessment objectives (AOs) have been revised. - The structure of the assessment is different from AS Level Chinese Language (8681). - Paper 1 Listening is a new paper.
-The test will consist of five exercises including multiple-choice, matching and gap fill exercises. - This test will last approximately 60 minutes, including time for candidates to transfer their answers to the separate answer sheet. - Paper 2 Reading has been updated.
+Changes to assessment The assessment objectives (AOs) have been revised. (including changes to The structure of the assessment is different from AS Level German specimen papers) Language (8683).
+Paper 1 - Listening is a new paper.
 The test will consist of five exercises including multiple-choice, matching and gap fill exercises.
-Candidates will respond on a separate answer sheet. - Paper 3 Writing has been updated.
+This test will last approximately 60 minutes, including time for candidates to transfer their answers to the separate answer sheet.
+Paper 2 - Reading has been updated.
+The test will consist of five exercises including multiple-choice, matching and gap fill exercises.
+Candidates will respond on a separate answer sheet.
+Paper 3 - Writing has been updated.
 Candidates respond to two writing tasks.
-The mark schemes have been revised. - Paper 4 Speaking is a new paper.
+Paper 4 - Speaking has been updated.
 The test will consist of a Presentation and follow-up discussion and a Conversation task card.
+The mark schemes for Paper 3 Writing and Paper 4 Speaking have been revised.
+Changes to availability This syllabus is available in all administrative zones.
+Check the availability on the syllabus page www.cambridgeinternational.org/8027 There are changes to the way centres will access the audio materials Other changes for the listening test and submit the sample of speaking tests.
+See the Cambridge Handbook for further information.